chjj/cmake-node/README.md

 ## Design

-cmake-node provides a node.js toolchain file for CMake which exposes two functions (`add_node_library`, `add_node_module`), and attempts to avoid modification of the global state.
+cmake-node provides a node.js toolchain file and an accompanying wrapper for CMake.
+In contrast to node-gyp and other projects, it avoids modification of the global state, and instead exposes just two functions: `add_node_library` and `add_node_module`.

 cmake-node is very lightweight and requires no dependencies.
-This provides a nice alternative to node-gyp and cmake-js, which pull in half of npm just to build a project.
+This provides a nice alternative to other node build systems, which pull in half of npm just to build a project.

 The latest NAPI headers are bundled and automatically added to your include paths.
-While there is a chance cmake-node could fall behind in updating these headers, it should not be that severe of a problem as NAPI provides a stable ABI.
+While there is a chance cmake-node could fall behind in updating these headers, it should not be that severe of a issue as NAPI provides a stable ABI.
 Support for other node headers (v8, node, openssl, nan, etc) is intentionally excluded for this reason.

 Auto-downloading is only necessary for the windows `node.lib` file.
 Builds on unix will never do any network IO.